robgineer/cobot_servo/README.md

 ```

-Note: `go_home` is applied for both: the safety reset and the command reset (described above).
+Note: `go_home` is applied for both, the safety reset and the command reset (described above).

-Additionally, tele-operation is stopped in case more than two hands have been identified.
+Additionally, remote control is stopped in case more than two hands have been identified.

 ## The Robot Model Used